 Apply the area and perimeter formulas for rectangles in real world and mathematical problems.
 For example, find the width of a rectangular room given the area of the flooring and the length, by viewing the area formula as a multiplication equation with an unknown factor.

-Code Digital Student Experience Code Teacher Resources ISIP Finding Area of Rectangles and Squares by Using Multiplication ISIP Quantifying Areas of Rectangles and Squares ISIP Making Connections between Multiplication and Area ISIP Decomposing Figures to Find the Area of Polygons
+Code Digital Student Experience Code Teacher Resources ISIP Finding Area of Rectangles and Squares by Using Multiplication ISIP Quantifying Areas of Rectangles and Squares ISIP Decomposing Figures to Find the Area of Polygons